mhmdmahdi/pands-proects/README.md

     I will take today off and get back to work tomorrow.

 # pands-project - Day 7 29Apr2022
-    No work done today
+    No work done on this project today

 # pands-project - Day 8 30Apr2022
-    No work done today
+    No work done on this project today

 # pands-project - Day 9 01May2022
     For today I'll just go through the video series and see if there's anything that will help with the code I am going to write over the next week now.